phalcon-orphanage/docs/en/reference/models.rst

 +---------------------+------------------------------------------------------------------------------------------------------------------------------------+

 Validation Events
 ^^^^^^^^^^^^^^^^^
 Models allow you to implement events that will be thrown when performing an insert or update.
-They help todefine business rules for a certain model.
+They help to define business rules for a certain model.
 The following are the events supported by Phalcon_Model and their order of execution:

 +--------------------+--------------------------+-----------------------+---------------------------------------------------------------------------------------------------------------------+
 | Operation          | Name                     | Can stop operation?   | Explanation                                                                                                         |